-In addition to the international delegates day, we arranged some optional site visits to universities and a sector agency, with the kind help of our University Advisory Group colleagues.
-A range of visits were available, spanning the week of the conference, for people to sign up directly with the institution/agency.
-The visits aimed to allow people to hear more about our student engagement and quality processes, whilst enabling visitors to see a bit more of Scotland!
+In addition to the international delegates day, we arranged some optional site visits to universities and a sector agency.
+A range of visits were available, spanning the week of the conference.
+The visits allowed people to hear more about our student engagement and quality processes, whilst enabling visitors to see a bit more of Scotland!
 Click here to view details of the visits.
-Many thanks to everyone who hosted a visit!

 Across the UK

 Although much of our work is shaped within Scotland, there are some implications from UK-level policymaking.
 We engage in relevant forums, and also work with partner organisations in other UK nations.
 These include The Student Engagement Partnership (TSEP) in England and the Wales Initiative for Student Engagement (WISE) in Wales.

-We engage widely with agencies and institutions across Europe, and have frequently attended and presented at Europe-wide conferences and been invited to contribute to events at national levels too.
+We engage widely with agencies and institutions across Europe, and have frequently attended and presented at Europe-wide conferences and been invited to contribute to events at national levels.

 We regularly attend and contribute to the annual conferences of EQAF, the European Quality Assurance Forum, presenting on topics such as the importance of student engagement to Scotland's quality enhancement framework and on the student role in university reviews.